Mal O'Brien

 Mallory O'Brien is a CrossFit athlete.
 In 2022, at the age of 18, she came in second at the 2022 CrossFit Games, becoming the youngest ever person to podium.
 Earlier in the year, she was the youngest ever person to win the Crossfit Open, and in 2021 was named CrossFit's Rookie of the Year.

 Early life

-Mallory O'Brien is from Des Moines, Iowa, and was born to Joe and Nicole O'Brien.
+Mallory O'Brien was born to Joe and Nicole O'Brien.
 She has been athletic from a young age, and was a competitive gymnast since the age of 3, reaching level 6.
-She started CrossFit at the age of 10.
+She became involved in CrossFit at the age of 10 when her mother took her to a CrossFit gym in Des Moines, Iowa.
+She started to compete at the age of 12 by participating in online qualifiers for competitions such as Wodapalooza.
+She initially trained under former Games athlete Elijah Muhammad for a number of years before moving to train under James Townsend in late 2019.
 In 2020, Mal was diagnosed with Lyme disease.

 She joined HWPO in January 2022 to be trained by the former champion Mat Fraser.

 Career

-O'Brien started competing in the teen division of the CrossFit Games at the age of 14 starting in 2018 and finished 4th in her debut season.
-She also qualified for the 2019 CrossFit Games.
+O'Brien started competing in the teen division of the CrossFit Games at the age of 14 starting in 2018 and finished 4th in the 14–15 age group in her debut season.
+She also qualified for the 2019 CrossFit Games and finished 5th in her age group.

-She did not compete in 2020 for health reasons.